Oksana-Z/Gitflow-task/README.md

-Practice in working with gitflow
+Practice in working with gitflow.
-Create a copy of Example Domain page
+Create a copy of Example Domain page.